benkoger/gazelle-identification/README.md

       In the Tensorflow Object Detection API, the model parameters, training parameters and eval parameters are all defined by a config file.
 More details can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md).
 For this tutorial, we will use some predefined templates provided with the source code.
-The tensorflow model zoo can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+The skeleton graph config files can be found in the models/research/object_detection/samples/configs folder.
+The tensorflow model zoo from which you can get the files assosiated with the pretrained graphs can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 We will use `faster_rcnn_resnet101_pets.config` as a starting point for configuring the pipeline.
 Open the file with a text editor.